TosbackCgusBridge-Bot/CGUs-versions/Bitcasa/unknown.md

 Premium Accounts (coming soon)

-Bitcasa offers you the option of increasing your account storage space beyond \[TBD\]GB either by inviting friends or for a fee.
+Bitcasa offers you the option of increasing your account storage space beyond 10 GB either by inviting friends or for a fee.
 When you choose to increase available storage by paying a fee, your account will be converted to a Premium Account and will not be subject to some of the restrictions placed on Free Accounts as described below.

 Bitcasa accepts credit cards and will automatically charge your credit card monthly or yearly, depending upon which Premium Account you select.
 For credit cards denominated in a supported currency other than U.S. dollars (USD), your bank or credit card company may charge foreign conversion fees.